 The Ara Pacis Augustae is an altar dedicated to Pax, the Roman goddess of Peace.
 It was commissioned by the Senate on July 4th, 13 BCE, to honour the return of Rome's first emperor, Augustus, after three years campaigning in Hispania and Gaul.

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: